PasiduRanasinghe/PasiduRanasinghe/README.md

 Full Stack Software Engineer
 ----------------------------

 I'm an undergraduate IT Student.
-I have learning to code for 2 years now.
+I have been learning to code for 2 years now.

 * 🌍  I'm based in Kegalle, Sri Lanka.
 * 🚀  I'm currently working on [MERN Web App For Food Ordering](http://github.com/PasiduRanasinghe/SnacksMart)